 - Reviewing incident and sick leave reports — look for recurring incidents and injuries that have led to musculoskeletal disorders.

-Once you’ve identified each manual handling hazard you should first look at ways to eliminate the hazard completely before investing money in training and administrative control measures.
+Once you’ve identified each manual handling hazard you should first look at ways to eliminate the hazard completely.
+Online risk management software like Rapid Risk Management can help simplify this process.

 2. Implement control measures

 Step 2 is the place where many organisations simply get their workers to watch a ‘safe lifting’ video and consider the job done.
 Did you know a recent study published by Safe Work Australia ‘Work-Related Musculoskeletal Disorders in Australia 2019’ determined that training as a control method to reduce work-related musculoskeletal risk is not effective?